ivanseidel/node-draftlog/README.md

 // Or, in a single line:
 require('draftlog').into(console)

+// Account for manual line breaks with: require('draftlog').into(console).addLineListener(process.stdin)
 ```

 To create a updatable log, use the `draft` method injected into the provided `console`: